justin-pyne/coding-problems/README.md

 # coding-problems
-Collection of solutions to hackerrank/leetcode problems.
+Collection of solutions to leetcode problems.

 Leetcode account can be found here: https://leetcode.com/jpyne/